Sambal0x/sambal0x.github.io/_posts/2020-04-20-Hacking-razer-pay-ewallet-app.md

 ## Rinse and repeat
 I repeated the same technique with Frida for all other API endpoints that were vulnerable.
-Some high impact issues include enumerating how much red packet (money) was shared between users or in a group, viewing other user's transaction details and personal information.
+Some high impact issues include enumerating how much red packet (money) was shared between users or in a group, viewing and modifying other user's transaction details and personal information.

 ## Final thoughts